AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

       - 0.58
       - 0.57

-Additionally, the following figure compared profiles of major and intermediate species as well as temperature across the flame front for the coarsest and the finest resolution employed.
+Additionally, :numref:`PMFLMeXCrseFine` compares profiles of major and intermediate species as well as temperature across the flame front for the coarsest and the finest resolution employed.
 Results indicates that major species (or temperature) are well captured whereas short lived species peak values are locally off due to the lack of resolution but are stil reasonably well located within the flame front.

 .. figure:: images/validations/PremixedFlame/LMeX_FinevsCoarse.png
+   :name: PMFLMeXCrseFine
    :align: center
-   :figwidth: 60%
+   :figwidth: 50%

+   : Comparison of a coarsed and finely resolved 1D flame in PeleLMeX

 Laminar Poiseuille flow
 ~~~~~~~~~~~~~~~~~~~~~~~